thruthesky/extended/README.md

     - double tap

+- See the example codes and try to open the source file in the paackage.
+It will surely gives you an idea how the `Extended` widgets are built, and how to use.

 ## Getting started

 Just add the package name and version into your pubspec.yaml

 ## Usage

 ### Boxes